La Revue du Liban

 La Revue du Liban (full title: La Revue du Liban et de l'Orient Arabe) was a long-running French-language weekly magazine published in Beirut, Lebanon.
-It existed between 1928 and 2011.
+It was published from 1928 till 2011.

 History and profile

 The magazine was founded in 1928.
 It was purchased by Dar Alf Leila Wa Leila publishing house which also published the Lebanese Arabic-language daily Al Bayrak and Al Hawadeth.
 The company was owned by Melhem Karam who also served as the editor-in-chief of La Revue du Liban.
 The print edition of the magazine ceased as the media company folded in 2011.
 The magazine continued as an online publication before folding altogether.